FastSVC: Fast Cross-Domain Singing Voice Conversion with Feature-wise Linear Modulation: Experiments

 While MOS is a desired measure for audio naturalness/fidelity in singing voice synthesis tasks, voice similarity is more difficult to subjectively measured since human perception of voice similarity can vary when a singer/speaker utters the same content with different pitch patterns.
 This can be reflected in Table~\ref{table:mos_results}, where the standard variances of voice similarity MOS values are much bigger than those of naturalness MOS values.

 Therefore, we adopt a pre-trained end-to-end speaker recognition model named RawNet2 \cite{jung2020improved} to objectively measure the voice similarity of the converted singing samples.
 We measure cosine similarities between embedding vectors of audio samples and the desired target speaker embedding vectors before and after conversion, where all embedding vectors are computed by the RawNet2 and singer/speaker embedding vectors are obtained by averaging his/her training audio samples.
 The voice similarity results are illustrated in Table~\ref{table:similarity}.
-We can see that both the UCD-SVC and the FastSVC systems can significantly improve cosine similarity of a audio sample to a desired target singer/speaker after conversion.
-The FastSVC system is not consistently better than the UCD-SVC system across all the SVC scenarios according to the cosine similarity results.
-However, it deserves to note that under the any-to-many in-domain (A2M-ID) SVC scenario which is the standard SVC setting, the FastSVC system is significantly better than the UCD-SVC system.
+We can see that both the UCD-SVC and the FastSVC systems can significantly improve cosine similarity of audio sample to a desired target singer/speaker after conversion.
+It is worthy to note that these objective results are not consistent with the subjective results in Table 1, one possible reason is that the pre-trained RawNet2 model is trained using only speech data.
+It should be better to train a RawNet2 model for speaker/singer embedding vector computation; but we can not access to a large multi-singer corpus during the submission of this paper, this is to be solved in the future work.